top of page

 • Course Description

-Some of the events covered include early church history as well as the founding of Islam; Africa; Europe and the Crusades; Asia; New Worlds Explored; Renaissance and Reformation; and the Elizabethan Era.
+Some events covered include early church history, the founding of Islam, Africa, Europe and the Crusades, Asia, New Worlds Explored, Renaissance and Reformation, and the Elizabethan Era.

-While this class can stand alone, there is an overall goal for all history students.
-In taking all four years of history, students will have an overall understanding of human history from the beginning through the year 2000.
-Understanding history includes understanding different perspectives, motivations, biases, even location.
-Students will learn to sift primary and secondary sources, determine a viewpoint that is consistent with known understanding of events, grasp the subject in order to participate in intelligent discussions, and understand this subject across multiple contexts including literature, philosophy, natural sciences, and even our common culture/literacy.
+While this class can entirely stand alone, there is an overall goal for all history students.
+In taking all four years of history, students will have an overall understanding of human history from the beginning to the year 2000, knowing all people are subject to the human condition and God is moving whether we see Him or not.
+Understanding history includes understanding different perspectives, motivations, biases, and even locations; being able to sift primary and secondary sources to determine a viewpoint consistent with the known understanding of events; and having a grasp on the subject to discuss intelligently and understand this subject in multiple contexts.
+Students will have a grasp on the subject to discuss intelligently and understand this subject in multiple contexts including literature, philosophy, natural sciences, and even our common culture/literacy. (as defined by E.D.
+Hirsch, Jr.)

 • Required Books & Materials